-The very first time I made lemon meringue tart was at a pastry school more than a decade ago - and I was amazed by how delicious it was!
+The very first time I made lemon meringue tart was at a pastry school more than a decade ago - I was amazed by how delicious it was!
 The tangy lemon curd, crispy tart shell, and fluffy meringue tasted nothing like before.

 I think it is the first lemon dessert that made me realize, "Oh, I love lemon desserts so much!!"